COBRA: Frequently Asked Questions

 If I move out of my medical plan’s service area, how will this impact my COBRA coverage?

 You can immediately switch to another plan that is available in your new area and continue your COBRA coverage at the new rate.
-Report your new address and make the plan change by contacting Vita (800-424-3052); you should also update your address with Stanford by contacting your Human Resources Manager.
+Report your new address and make the plan change by contacting Vita Companies (800-424-3052); you should also update your address with Stanford by contacting your Human Resources Manager.

 What happens to my health care FSA when I elect coverage through COBRA?